Tony Cárdenas ContactBack to top

 - Family: Married (Norma); 4 children

 Democrat Tony Cárdenas is the first Latino congressman to represent Southern California’s San Fernando Valley.
-The former Los Angeles City Council member is a freshman representing a new, heavily Latino 29th District.
+The former Los Angeles City Council member was elected in 2012 from a new, heavily Latino 29th District.

 As the youngest of 11 children of Mexican immigrant parents, Cárdenas was born and raised in the Valley city of Pacoima.
 His father was a self-employed gardener who would take young Cárdenas and his brothers to work with him.
 While still a teenager, Cárdenas got his first paid job at San Fernando Valley’s Boys & Girls Club through a summer work program.
 “Every time I got paid, I would give my parents money.
 I would save some money, and I would have a little money to spend,” he recalled in an interview with National Journal.
 He earned a bachelor’s degree in electrical engineering from the University of California, Santa Barbara in 1986.
 “I wasn’t the student body this, student body that.
 I was not much into running for office,” Cárdenas said.
 He subsequently went to work for Hewlett-Packard but left just five months later.
 “There has to be something different for me,” he said he remembered thinking.